Kimchi: Early history

 Samguk Sagi, a historical record of the Three Kingdoms of Korea, mentions the pickle jar used to ferment vegetables, which indicates that fermented vegetables were commonly eaten during this time.
-During the Silla dynasty (57 BC – AD 935), kimchi became prevalent as Buddhism caught on throughout the nation and fostered a vegetarian lifestyle.
+Attributed to the earliest kimchi, the Goguryeo people were skilled at fermenting and widely consumed fermented food.
+During the Silla dynasty (57 BCE – CE 935), kimchi became prevalent as Buddhism caught on throughout the nation and fostered a vegetarian lifestyle.

 The pickling of vegetables was an ideal method, prior to refrigerators, that helped to preserve the lifespan of foods.
-In Korea, kimchi was made during the winter by fermenting vegetables, and burying it in the ground in traditional brown ceramic pots called onggi.
+In Korea, kimchi was made during the winter by fermenting vegetables, and burying them in the ground in traditional brown ceramic pots called onggi.
 This labor further allowed a bonding among women within the family.
-A poem on Korean radish written by Yi Gyubo, a 13th-century literatus, shows that radish kimchi was a commonplace in Goryeo (918–1392).
+A poem on Korean radish written by Yi Gyubo, a 13th-century literatus, shows that radish kimchi was common in Goryeo (918–1392).

 Kimchi has been a staple in Korean culture, but historical versions were not a spicy dish.
 Early records of kimchi do not mention garlic or chili pepper.
-Chili peppers, now a standard ingredient in kimchi, had been unknown in Korea until the early seventeenth century due to its being a New World crop.
+Chili peppers, now a standard ingredient in kimchi, had been unknown in Korea until the early seventeenth century due to it being a New World crop.
 Chili peppers, originally native to the Americas, were introduced to East Asia by Portuguese traders.
 The first mention of chili pepper is found in Jibong yuseol, an encyclopedia published in 1614.
 Sallim gyeongje, a 17‒18th century book on farm management, wrote on kimchi with chili peppers.
-However, it was not until the 19th century that the use of chili peppers in kimchi was widespread.
+However, it was not until the 19th century that the use of chili peppers in kimchi became widespread.
 Recipes from the early 19th century closely resemble today's kimchi.

 A 1766 book, Jeungbo sallim gyeongje, reports kimchi varieties made with myriad ingredients, including chonggak-kimchi (kimchi made with chonggak radish), oi-sobagi (with cucumber), seokbak-ji (with jogi-jeot), and dongchimi.
 However, napa cabbage was introduced to Korea only at the end of 19th century, and whole-cabbage kimchi similar to its current form is described in Siuijeonseo, a cookbook published around that time.

 Modern history

-During South Korea's involvement in the Vietnam War the industrialization and commercialization of kimchi production became increasingly important because the Korean government wanted to provide rations for its troops.
+During South Korea's involvement in the Vietnam War, the industrialization and commercialization of kimchi production became increasingly important because the Korean government wanted to provide rations for its troops.
 The Korean government requested American help to ensure that South Korean troops, reportedly "desperate" for the food, could obtain it in the field.

 In 2008, South Korean scientists created a special low-calorie, vitamin-rich "space kimchi" for Yi So-yeon, the first Korean astronaut, to take to space.
-It was bacteria-free, unlike normal Kimchi in which bacteria are essential for fermentation.
+It was bacteria-free, unlike normal kimchi in which bacteria are essential for fermentation.
 It was feared that cosmic rays might mutate the bacteria.

 South Korea developed programs for adult Korean adoptees to return to South Korea and learn about what it means to be Korean.
 One of these programs was learning how to make kimchi.